d11wtq/oedipus-dm/README.md

 By default, the only field that Oedipus will map with your model is the `:id` attribute, which it will try to map with the key of your model.
-This configuration will work fine for non-realtime indexes in most cases, but it is not optimized for many cases.
+This configuration will work fine for non-realtime indexes in most cases, but it is not optimal when you have attributes in your index that can be mapped with your model.

 When Oedipus finds search results, it pulls out all the attributes defined in your index, then tries to map them to instances of your model.
 Mapping `:id` alone means that DataMapper will load all of your resources from the database when you first try to access any other attribute.

-Chances are, you have some attributes in your index that can be mapped to your model, avoiding the extra database hit.
+Chances are, you have some (or lots of) attributes in your index that can be mapped to your model, avoiding the extra database hit.
 You can add these mappings like so.

 ``` ruby
 Oedipus::DataMapper::Index.new(self) do |idx|